JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 The earliest evidence for the existence of the eukaryotes comes from 2.7 billion year old shales in West Australia in which hydrocarbon molecules called steranes have been found.
 These are produced exclusively by eukaryotic organisms.

 The first fossils that unequivocally indicate the existence of more highly developed species are the crawling trails of sea-bottom-dwelling worm-like creatures, and are found among the Ediacaran fossils that occur as early as about one billion years ago--but disappear as the Cambrian explosion of life forms gained ground around 550 million years ago.
-Also found among the Ediacaran fossils are "dwelling tubes" composed mainly of calcium carbonate (lime) that were most probably secreted by sessile, filter feeding worm-like creatures.
+Also found among the Ediacaran fossils are “dwelling tubes” composed mainly of calcium carbonate (lime) that were most probably secreted by sessile, filter feeding worm-like creatures.

 The name Ediacaran comes from the discovery of the fossils of a group of strange, until then unknown, creatures in the Ediacaran mountain range in South Australia.
 The first discoveries came from rocks about 575 million years old and were of jelly-fish like creatures.
 Such fossil animals had never been found in rocks older than 550 million years--the beginning of the Cambrian period.
 Since that first discovery, other fossils classified with this group have been discovered on every continent except Antarctica and are dated as early as almost one billion years ago.